-As the revenue potential form is a vital internal control tool, it should be used to document revenues, expenditures, potential and actual revenue.
+As the revenue potential form is a vital internal control tool, it should be used to document revenues, expenditures, potential revenue, actual revenue, and should be approved in the ASB minutes.
 This allows an analysis of the fundraiser to be conducted, indicating to the staff the success or failure of the completed project.
-The revenue potential also indicates weak control areas in the fund-raising procedures at the site, including lost or stolen merchandise, problems with collecting all monies due and so forth.
+The revenue potential also indicates weak control areas in the fund-raising procedures at the site, including lost or stolen merchandise, problems with collecting all moneys due and so forth.
 The revenue potential form used at the site should contain four major elements.
 These are: